-Like many others, I came to therapy training late in life, in my early 40s.
+Like many, I came to therapy training late in life, in my early 40s.
 By then I had had my fair share of life challenges.
-As part of my training I needed to be in weekly therapy myself
+As part of my training I needed to be in weekly therapy myself in order to

-- to work through any issues that might get in the way of helping others;
+- work through any issues that might get in the way of helping others;

-- to help me develop a sense of self awareness;
+- help me develop a sense of self awareness;

-- to understand what it’s like to sit “in the other chair” and open up my vulnerability.
+- understand what it’s like to sit “in the other chair” and open up my vulnerability.

 Once my late therapist remarked, that he thought I was depressed.